lupyuen/lupyuen.github.io/src/blockly.md

 # IoT Sensor Apps

+_We said earlier that Blockly might be suitable for IoT Sensor Apps.
+Why?_

 Suppose we're building an __IoT Sensor Device__ that will monitor Temperature and Humidity.

-The firmware in the device will run like this...
+The firmware in the device will periodically __read and transmit the Sensor Data__ like this...

 TODO

-Which we might build with Blockly like this...
+Which we might __build with Blockly__ like so...

 ![Visual Programming for Zig with NuttX Sensors](https://lupyuen.github.io/images/sensor-visual.jpg)